Eligibility Criteria and Restrictions for Internal Grant Programs

 Faculty Scholarship Awards (FSA) and Student Engagement Awards (SEA)

-- All full-time Bradley University employees are eligible for SEA, as long as there is a Scholarly component to the project that would allow the students to present their findings at the Student Scholarship Expo.
+All full-time Bradley University employees are eligible for SEA as long as the project has a scholarly component that allows the student(s) to present their findings at the Student Scholarship Expo.

-- No PI/PD or Co-PI/Co-PD may have more than two active internal OSP awards (SEA or FSA) at any given time.
+No PI/PD or Co-PI/Co-PD may have more than two active awards (SEA, FSA, or PEG) at any given time.
 If a PI/PD or Co-PI/Co-PD has two active awards, one account must be closed and the necessary reports filed before they are eligible to apply for another.

-- The earliest that a SEA or FSA grants recipient can apply for additional funds from the same program is 18 months after an award’s start date.
+The earliest that a SEA or FSA grant recipient can apply for additional funds from the same program is 18 months after an award’s start date.

-- Before previous award recipients are eligible to apply for subsequent funding in a given program, they must close their award account and submit a final report describing the outcomes for the project.
+Before previous award recipients are eligible to apply for subsequent funding in a given program, they must close their award account and submit a final report describing the outcomes of the project.

-- The purpose of funding is to provide resources for Bradley employees to complete scholarly and creative work within the award period.
-The funding cannot be used to replenish departmental or a unit supplies, and the majority of the funds must be spent before the final months of the project.
+The purpose of funding is to provide resources for Bradley employees to complete the project within the award period.
+The grant cannot be used to replenish the department or unit’s supplies, and the majority of the award budget must be spent before the final months of the project.

-- Only students who are current full-time degree-seeking students at Bradley University can be supported by funding from OSP.
-Recent graduates, non-degree-seeking students, students from other Colleges or Universities, etc. are not eligible.
+Only current full-time degree-seeking students at Bradley University can be supported by funding from OSP.
+Recent graduates, non-degree-seeking students, students from other Colleges or Universities, etc., are not eligible.

-- Award recipients are responsible for ensuring that students engaged in OSP-supported projects present their findings at the annual Student Scholarship Expo.
-For projects proposing service/outreach activities, the projects must have a scholarly component that would permit it to be presented at the Student Scholarship Expo.
+Award recipients are responsible for ensuring that students engaged in OSP-supported projects present their findings at the annual Student Scholarship Expo.
+Projects proposing service/outreach activities must have a scholarly component that allows students to present at the Student Scholarship Expo.

-- Funding from OSP awards may be used during a sabbatical leave.
-However, grants that include student support can only be used during a sabbatical if student engagement is one of objectives of the approved sabbatical leave project.
-The Chair/unit leader’s letter must address this issue or the proposal will not be considered.
+Funding from OSP awards may be used during a sabbatical leave.
+However, grants that include student support can only be used during a sabbatical if student engagement is one of the objectives of the approved sabbatical leave project.
+The Chair/unit leader’s letter must address this issue, or the proposal will not be considered.

 Student Travel Awards (STA)

-- Only current full-time, degree-seeking undergraduate or graduate students at Bradley University may apply.
-Graduating students may apply as long as their travel will take place prior to graduation.
+Only current full-time, degree-seeking undergraduate or graduate students at Bradley University may apply.
+Graduating students may apply as long as their travel takes place before graduation.

-- Funds can only be used for student travel expenses for students to present, perform, or exhibit their work at a peer-reviewed/refereed/juried conference, event, or professional meeting (not just attend).
+Funds can only be used for travel expenses necessary for students to present, perform, or exhibit their work at a peer-reviewed/refereed/juried conference, event, or professional meeting (not just attend).

-- Departments/Colleges/Units are required to provide at least a 1:1 match to support the student’s travel.
+Departments/Colleges/Units must provide at least a 1:1 match to support the student’s travel.
 Only funding for expenses that are allowed by this program can be used as the match.
-(For clarification, coverage of non-allowable costs such as membership fees, food, etc. cannot count toward the cost-match obligation).
+(For clarification, coverage of non-allowable costs, such as membership fees, food, etc., cannot count toward the cost-match obligation).

-- Evidence of acceptance to present, perform, or exhibit work at the event must be provided with the application (i.e., confirmation e-mail or letter, URL for or copy of publication that lists the name(s) of the student presenter(s)).
+Applicants must provide evidence of acceptance to present, perform, or exhibit work at the event (i.e., confirmation e-mail or letter, URL for or copy of the publication that lists the name(s) of the student presenter(s)).

-- Funds are limited; therefore, it is unlikely that all requests will be funded during a given academic year.
+• Funds are limited; therefore, it is unlikely that OSP will be able to fund all requests during a given academic year.